multiversx/mx-docs/docs/tokens/esdt-tokens.md

 }
 ```

-Our initial proposal is the issuance cost to be 0.05 EGLD.
-Feedback and suggestions from the community is more than welcome.
+The issuance cost is set to 0.05 EGLD.

 Optionally, the properties can be set when issuing a token.
 Example:
 ```